Slowly sauteing onions over medium heat completely transforms them, from sharp and pungent into soft, flavorful, and

 Another great use for them is to add them to omelets and frittatas.
 Sometimes I mix them into this mushroom frittata.
 It's really good!

 Lastly, I like to add then to sandwiches.
 Sometimes I add them to this grilled cheese sandwich.
 Mmm good!

-You can keep them in the fridge, in an airtight container, for up to 4 days.
+You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
 When ready to use them, simply reheat them in the microwave on 50% power.
 They will be just as good as when freshly made.

 - 1 large yellow onion